SaierLaboratory/BioVx/README.md

 Gabriel Moreno-Hagelsieb and Arturo Medrano.

 * **Note 5:**
-The programs _quod.py_, _tcblast.py_ and _hvordan.py_ were added
+The programs _quod.py_, _tcblast.py_, _hvordan.py_ and _deuterocol_
-by Kevin Hendargo and Arturo Medrano.
+were added by Kevin Hendargo and Arturo Medrano.
 The script quod.py runs WHAT from the command line on one or more sequences and is able to generate the plots in different formats and qualities.
-The script _tcblast.py_ provides functions to run blast against tcdb from the command line and provides graphical display that will be used by the last script _hvordan.py_, which runs blast and WHAT in order to generated an html ouput file that will help the user to make the biological interpretation of protocol2 top hits.
+The script _tcblast.py_ provides functions to run blast against tcdb from the command line and generates a graphical display that will be used by the last script _hvordan.py_, which runs blast and QUOD in order to generate an html ouput file that will help the user to make the biological interpretation of protocol2 top hits.